Novecento99/Holophonor/README.md

 - **Musician Practice**: Use the framework to create visualizations that help musicians practice their pieces through a visual representation of the sound.

-## Contributing

-If you would like to contribute to this project, please open an issue or submit a pull request.
-My objective is to maintain the framework light and user friendly, so I will be happy to accept contributions that align with this objective.

-Performance **improvements**, bug fixes and professional documentation are welcome.
-Specifically:
-- **Deployment**: Automate the deployment process to make it easier for users to run the framework on different platforms
-- **Improve accessibility**: Make the framework more user-friendly by adding a GUI or other features that make it easier to use.
-Moroever, if anyone know how to make the .exe lighter, I would be happy to know
-- **Add new types of GAN models**: Integrate new types of GAN models to create different types of visualizations
-- **Performance Improvements**: Optimize the code to improve the real-time performance of the framework

 ## Acknowledgements